reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 We want to create a paginating processor that fetches batches (or pages) of items (we'll call them "messages") from a source.
 This source can be a queue system, or a REST endpoint, or any other system providing input messages for us.

-Our batch processor loads these batches of messages from a dedicated "coordinator" thread, splits the batch into single items, and forwards the single message to a number of worker threads.
+Our batch processor loads these batches of messages from a dedicated "coordinator" thread, splits the batch into single messages and forwards each single message to one of several worker threads.
 We want this coordination work to be done in a separate thread so that we don't block the current thread of our application.

 In the figure above, the coordinator thread loads pages of 3 messages at a time and forwards them to a thread pool of 2 worker threads to be processed.
 When all messages of a page have been processed, the coordinator thread loads the next batch of messages and forwards these, too.
 If the source runs out of messages, the coordinator thread waits for the source to generate more messages and continues its work.